 Q. - Should students invest in an external wireless/wired keyboard?

-A. - Purchase of a wired keyboard is perfectly fine and the purchase is up to the user.
+A. - Purchase of a wired keyboard is acceptable and purchase is up to the user.
 A wireless keyboard is NOT allowed on school issued iPads due to the need for bluetooth connectivity on other classroom related systems.

 Q. - Does it make sense to get a stylus for writing on the iPad for activities and projects?

-A. - CLSD provides an iPad Generation 6 device, which supports the Apple Pencil, Logitech Crayon and other types of stylii.
-Purchase is NOT required, but is an option up to the user.
+A. - CLSD provides an iPad Generation 8 device, which supports the Apple Pencil, Logitech Crayon and other types of stylii.
+Purchase is NOT required, but is an acceptable option.

 Q. - How will students save their work?

 A. - There are many options.
 CLSD will provide students with a school manged Google Account and a school managed Apple ID.
 Additionally, students may save directly to the iPad.

 Q. - How can students suggest Apps for use on the iPad?

 A. - Students should approach an instructor about adding apps.
 Instructors may then submit an App Request Form for review.
 Once approved, the app will be available for the student(s) accordingly.